You're on the United Kingdom website. Switch to the US website here.

 Couple chatting

-Couples underestimate the importance of talking about money, with only 17% willing to broach the subject with their partner.
+Couples underestimate the importance of talking about money.
+Only 22% of Brits say they find it awkward to talk to their partner about money.
 Many people fall in love, move in together and get married, while other couples live apart or choose to remain legally single.
 Some might decide to start a family or buy a property.
 Whatever your relationship looks like, the coming together of two people is the coming together of two financial worlds.

 So it’s no surprise that money can often be a catalyst for relationship breakdown.
 Since the cost-of-living crisis, the situation has worsened with one third of couples divorcing due to financial disagreements.